 Is it more money?
 Is it the organization?
 Is it a mutual understanding with your partner?

 Figure out what you need.
 Then make a plan to get it done.

 We have everything at our fingertips when it comes to helping online.
-So many resources are FREE.
+Many resources are FREE.

 And once you know what you need- talk to God about it.
 Pray about it.
 Follow your spirit that guides you through the steps you need to take.

 Is it that part-time job?
-Is it the freelance work online?
+Is it freelance work online?
 Is it stopping the Starbucks visit every other day?
 Is it not buying new clothes for a few months?